-What if I do everything as suggested on the section above and the problem is still not solved, or if the problem does not involve a particular teacher?
+What if I do everything as suggested in the section above and the problem is still not solved, or if the problem does not involve a particular teacher?

-- Approach the Team Leader responsible for that area of the school.
+- Approach the Hub Leader responsible for that area of the school.

 - If you do not know any of these people or feel that they may not be able to help, make time to see the Principal.
-Write down the details of your complaint and the steps you have taken to remedy the situation.
+Record the details of your complaint and the steps you have taken to remedy the situation.